programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 ## Creating Your First Passage
 We are now going to add some content to our game by filling in a passage.
 The basic organizational unit in Twine is a passage.
 A passage is one “screen” of text that the player will see before navigating to another screen.

 A new Twine story starts out with one blank passage in the middle of the screen.
 To edit this passage, double click on it.
 Once you do, the passage will enlarge to reveal a text editing box.
 For the purposes of this lesson, you can ignore the text-editing menue Twine provides at the top of the passage.
-Add the title “the beginning.”
+Add the title “the beginning”.
 Add the following text to the body of the passage.

 ```
 It's your first day at your summer internship as a web developer.
 You're excited, but also a little nervous.
 As you enter the office, you quickly find your manager Steve.
 He lets you know that the company recently instituted a mentorship program geared toward women.
 Steve introduces you to your mentor Ann, who manages a different team.
 You're excited the company has instituted this initiative, but a little disappointed that your check-ins with Ann will occur during your lunch break.